reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 range: 45-55
 ```

-First, we'll have the Host monitor all registerations for this event.
+First, we'll have the Host monitor all registrations for this event.
 `{!js} ctcHost.events.register.monitor(f)` is a function that calls `f` once for every event.
 `f` is called with an object that has a `when` field and a `what` field.
 `when` is the time when the event was emitted from the consensus network.